Originally Published: Nov 5, 2018

 Do I open a bank account first or my business first?

 His first question was one I am asked by clients often.
-The business has to be set up first, either by registering a business or incorporating.
-Once the business has been set up, you can take the registration or incorporation to whatever financial institution of your preference and remember to bring photo ID along with you.
+You will need to start your business first, either by registering your business or incorporating.
+Once the business has been set up, you can take the registration or incorporation to whatever financial institution of your preference to have your business accounts opened.
+And, depending on whether you are registering a business or incorporating, in addition to your business bank account, you may also have access to business credit cards, business loans or a line of credit.
+When you are opening your business bank account, don’t forget to bring your photo ID along with you.

 What is the difference between incorporating and registering a business?

-A business registration or Master Business Licence gives you the ability to operate a business at a very reasonable price.
+A business registration or Master Business Licence gives you the ability to register your business for very low startup costs.
 There are not a lot of bells and whistles, as I explained to him.
 The registration does not have name protection for the business.
 You are personally liable and taxed, however, this is an easy set up to get a business off the ground.
 If you are not as concerned about the business name being protected against others who establish businesses after you and if you don’t have a risk for liability with the business operation, the registration may suit your needs.
+You can also look into what types of business insurance is available to help protect your business and personal assets.

-If you are concerned about protecting the business name, are worried about the liability associated with your business or your personal revenues from the business have the potential of at least $80,000.00 or more, it may suit you better to incorporate.
+If you want to protect your business name, are worried about the liability associated with your business or your personal revenues from the business have the potential of at least $80,000.00 or more, it may suit you better to incorporate.
+Corporations provide name protection in your jurisdiction, as well as limited liability for the business owner.

 What is a write-off and how does it work?

 I explained to him that a write-off is a business expense for you to open and operate your business.
-These include expenses such as bank account costs, advertising, computers, desks, business luncheons or dinners, equipment, and many more items.
+These include expenses such as startup costs, business bank account costs, business insurance, advertising costs to market your business, computers, desks, business luncheons or dinners, equipment, and any other business tools.
 It is an old school idea, but I told him to keep records on what he spends his money on and put them in a shoebox to provide to either a bookkeeper or accountant.
 Items that are not available to write-off include clothing, medical expenses, your groceries, take-out or dinners out when not with clients.
 A bookkeeper or accountant should be able to assist you further in deciding what is available to you and what is not, depending on your industry.

 Should I hire an accountant or bookkeeper?

 It depends on how complex your business is and the revenues you will earn.
 If you are starting a small business from the ground up, a bookkeeper may be all you need, and typically these professionals are less expensive.
-If your business is more complex, or if you have a vast number of suppliers, employees, and business dealings, you may want to look at retaining an accountant as a CA or CPA.
+If your business is more complex, or if you have a vast number of suppliers, employees, and business dealings, you may want to look at retaining an accountant as a CA or CPA to assist with keeping your financial records organized and for help with income tax filings.

 How do I charge clients?

-There are a number of great accounting software packages available to assist you to keep track of client’s invoices, your expenses and how your business is doing.
+There are a number of great accounting software packages and business tools available to assist you to keep track of client’s invoices, your expenses and how your business is doing.
 The best thing is to do some research and see which one suits your purposes and skill set in accounting.
+A popular software is Quickbooks or Sage.

 Do I have to get HST right away?